akka/akka/akka-docs/scala/remoting.rst

     }
     ...

-The configuration above instructs Akka to react specially once when an actor at path /actorName is created, i.e. using system.actorOf(Props(...), "sampleActor").
-This specific actor will not only be instantiated, but instead the remote daemon of the remote system will be asked to create the actor instead, which is at sampleActorSystem@127.0.0.1:2553 in this sample.
+The configuration above instructs Akka to react when an actor with path /sampleActor is created, i.e. using ``system.actorOf(Props(...)`, sampleActor)``.
+This specific actor will not be directly instantiated, but instead the remote daemon of the remote system will be asked to create the actor, which in this sample corresponds to ``sampleActorSystem@127.0.0.1:2553``.

 Once you have configured the properties above you would do the following in code::